notjamesw/flappybird/README.md

 # flappybird
 flappybird base game and NEAT AI

 ============Flappy bird AI============

 Contributors: notjamesw

-Version 1.0
+Version 0.1 (incomplete, only has the training, does not include pickling and unpickling)

 ==Description==